mila-andreani/climate-change-dataset/README.md

 [^1]: Andreani, Mila, Lea Petrella, and Nicola Salvati.
 "New advances in Regression Forests."
 Statistical Learning, Sustainability and Impact Evaluation.
 Pearson, 2023.
 1297-1302.

 In particular, the dataset amalgamates historical climate data with forward-looking projections derived from CMIP6 simulations.
-Spanning the period from 1995 to 2100 and encompassing 210 countries, the dataset offers a comprehensive view of climate-economic interactions.
+Spanning the period from 1995 to 2100 and encompassing 210 countries, the dataset offers the possibility to researcher to assess the presence of climate-economic interactions.
 For each country-year observation, key climate variables such as temperature, precipitation, and extreme weather indices are included, alongside GDP per capita data sourced from the World Bank.
 Additionally, the dataset incorporates covariates representing historical values of projected climate variables, enabling researchers to explore the nuanced relationships between climate dynamics and economic outcomes.

 # Dataset description and Code